-DIF: Cognitive Level: Application REF: Text Reference: Page 30 OBJ: Develop skills for therapeutic communication in various phases of the nurse-patient relationship.
-TOP: Establishing the Nurse-Patient Relationship KEY: Nursing Process Step: Implementation MSC: NCLEX: Physiological Integrity
+OBJ: Develop skills for therapeutic communication in various phases of the nurse-patient relationship.

 - 6. The nurse is explaining a procedure to a 2-year-old child.
-The best approach to use is: - a.
+Which is the best approach to use? - a.
 Showing the needles and bandages in advance - b.
 Telling the patient exactly what discomfort to expect - c.
 Using dolls and stories to demonstrate what will be done - d.
-Asking the child to draw pictures of what he/she thinks will happen
+Asking the child to draw pictures of what he or she thinks will happen

-Some age-appropriate communication techniques for a 2-year-old include storytelling and drawing.
+Some age-appropriate communication techniques for a 2-year-old child include storytelling and drawing.
 Showing the child needles or telling the child about discomfort would increase anxiety.
 Having a child draw what he expects does not explain what is going to happen.

-DIF: Cognitive Level: Application REF: Text Reference: Page 35 OBJ: Develop skills for therapeutic communication in various phases of the nurse-patient relationship.
-TOP: Establishing the Nurse-Patient Relationship-Pediatric Considerations KEY: Nursing Process Step: Implementation MSC: NCL EX: Physiclogical Integrity.
+OBJ: Develop skills for therapeutic communication in various phases of the nurse-patient relationship.

-MSC: NCLEX: Physiological Integrity
+TOP: Establishing the Nurse-Patient Relationship-Pediatric Considerations

-- 7. The nurse is about to go over the patient's preoperative teaching as per hospital protocol.
+- 7. The nurse is about to go over the patient's preoperative teaching per hospital protocol.
 She finds the patient sitting in bed wringing her hands, which are sweaty, and acting slightly agitated.
 The patient states, "I'm scared that something will go wrong tomorrow."
-The nurse should: - a.
-Redirect her focus to dealing with the patient's anxiety - b.
-Tell the patient that everything will be all right and continue teaching - c.
-Tell the patient that she will return later to do the teaching - d.
-Give the patient antianxiety medication
+How should the nurse respond? - a.
+Redirect her focus to dealing with the patient's anxiety. - b.
+Tell the patient that everything will be all right and continue teaching. - c.
+Tell the patient that she will return later to do the teaching. - d.
+Give the patient antianxiety medication.

 Anxiety interferes with comprehension, attention, and problem-solving abilities and thus interferes with the patient's care and treatment.
-To ensure the effectiveness of treatment, the nurse should try to help the patient to understand the source of the anxiety.
-Ignoring the anxiety, medicating for it, or postponing the discussion are all inappropriate.
+To ensure the effectiveness of treatment, the nurse should try to help the patient understand the source of the anxiety.
+Ignoring the anxiety, medicating for it, and postponing the discussion are all inappropriate.

-DIF: Cognitive Level: Application REF: Text Reference: Page 36 OBJ: Develop therapeutic communication skills for communicating with anxious, angry, and depressed patients.
-TOP: Establishing the Nurse-Patient Relationship KEY: Nursing Process Step: Implementation MSC: NCLEX: Physiological Integrity
+OBJ: Develop therapeutic communication skills for communicating with anxious, angry, and depressed patients.

 - 8. The nurse is attempting to teach the patient and his family about his care after discharge.
 The patient and the family demonstrate signs of anxiety during the teaching session.
-The nurse should consider: - a.
+The nurse should consider doing what? - a.
 Using more gestures or pictures - b.
 Focusing on the physical complaints - c.
 Getting another staff member to speak to the patient - d.
-Repeating information to the patient and family at a later time
+Repeating information to the patient and the family at a later time